grpc/proposal/A43-sdk-authorization.md

 ## Rationale

 gRPC Authorization internally implements RBAC Engine(s) based on Envoy [RBAC policy](https://github.com/envoyproxy/envoy/blob/main/api/envoy/config/rbac/v3/rbac.proto).
-We decided to create a new policy language "SDK authorization policy" instead of consuming Envoy RBAC directly due to following reasons:
+We decided to create a new policy language "gRPC authorization policy" instead of consuming Envoy RBAC directly due to following reasons:
 - Envoy RBAC is a complex language, and we preferred using a simple human readable policy language
 - With our own language, we can provide a stable API, even when Envoy undergoes versioning updates.

-Note that SDK authorization policy is a subset of Envoy RBAC, and it does not support all the fields that are present in Envoy RBAC.
+Note that gRPC authorization policy is a subset of Envoy RBAC, and it does not support all the fields that are present in Envoy RBAC.

 RBAC policy provides service-level and method-level access control for a service.